 After launching your Minimum Viable Product (MVP), it’s quite likely that customer uptake won’t be immediate.
-In fact it should be expected:
+It should be expected:

 Your MVP is the minimum feature set that lets you start learning about customers.

-When you first launch a product, lots of things can and do go wrong.
+When you first launch a product, many things can and do go wrong.
 But when that happens, a typical reaction is to want to build more stuff — especially when it comes disguised as a customer feature request.

 While listening to customers is key, you have to know how.

-Blindly pushing features is almost never the answer.
-Features have costs that go beyond building costs such as ongoing maintenance, documentation, added complexity, etc. Because unused features are really a form of waste, it’s important to only keep those features that have a positive impact on your key metrics.
+Blindly pushing features is rarely the answer.
+Features have costs that go beyond building costs, such as ongoing maintenance, documentation, added complexity, etc. Because unused features are a form of waste, it’s important only to keep those features that have a positive impact on your key metrics.
 Otherwise, left unchecked, it’s very easy to undo all the painstaking effort you put into reducing the scope of your MVP in the first place.

 Even though all this makes logical sense, managing features in practice is still quite hard.
 I wrote a post on a similar topic a year ago titled: “3 Rules for Building Features” which represented some early thoughts on how to do this.